thomasparslowltd/tidyio-blog/_posts/2012-10-08-other-peoples-data.md

 title: Other People's Data
 ---

 When you build software that stores other people's data you take on a huge responsibility.
 Losing someone's data just isn't an option and neither is allowing others to gain access to it.
-This is the situation we're in with tidy.io and of course we're taking it seriously!
+So that’s our main, obsessively pursued, objective for tidy.io!

 Keeping the customer's data safe and secure requires a whole set of things.
 A non exhaustive list of a few of them is below.